dangavrila/Nlyte/README.md

 # Nlyte
-Demo project for a class library for managing a phone book Technologies and design pattern used:
+Demo project for a class library for managing a phonebook.
+Technologies and design patterns used:
+Unit of Work pattern,
+Repository pattern,
 EF 6,
-Repository pattern,
-Unit of Work patter,
 DI,
-Moq
+Moq unit testing framework.